davebenson/doom4-walkthrough/README.md

 Exiting the area triggers the creation of 2 Imps, a Hell Knight, and (down the hall) 2 Possessed Securities.
 I usually run to the Field Drone location, lobbing a grenade behind me.
 The Hell Knight is the only big problem - in fact, often the other attackers will fight themselves to nothing if you merely wait.

+## Mission 3: Fight: Argent Cell
+In order to use the Yellow Keycard, you'll have to find a mishmash of demons in a hot foundry area.
+The barrels provide an easy way to kill them en masse.

+Argent Cell #1 is found in the corner, in front of a defunct door.

 ## Mission 3: Using the Yellow Keycard
 As you approach the yellow keycard door, a Hell Knight will surprise you.
 Entering the door creates a Checkpoint, so it is advisable to stock up on ammo, armor and health before entering.

 ## Mission 3: Fight: Hall after Yellow Keycard, before Gore Nest 3
-After picking up whatever supplies from the anteroom, enter a hall where some repair robots appear to be working on a crate.
+After picking up whatever supplies from the anteroom, including Codex Entry, "UAC Personnel / Samuel Hayden", enter a hall where some repair robots appear to be working on a crate.

 Initially there are just two Possessed Soldiers (on the left-hand side)  If you stay near the entrance wall, nobody else will spawn, and it is suggested to kill these guys before charging in.

 Then, a Hell Knight, a (few?)
 Imps, an a few Hell Razers will spawn.
 Lobbing a grenade at the barrel can help, but the Hell Knight has to be dealt with.

-One Secret (a doll) can be found in a crate being worked on (climb on top of it).
+Secret #5, "Plasma Rifle Model, Prototypeguy" can be found in a crate being robotically worked on (climb on top of it then inside).

-Another Secret (an Elite Guard) can be found by climbing crates at the back of the room.
+Secret #2, Elite Guard #2, can be found by climbing crates at the back of the room.
+There should be a chainsaw resting against the crates (initially).

 ## Mission 3:  Fight: Gore Nest 3
-...
+A Possessed Soldier and Possessed Engineer constitute the pre-fight for this Gore Nest.

+Destroy the Gore Nest.

+A few Imps and a few Hell Razers will spawn, and the finale is a Hell Knight.

 ## Mission 3:  Finding the Blue Keycard
-...
+The map should probably show the Auto-Map - it's on the catwalk area.

+Exit through the upper down in this area and you'll immediately run into the Blue Keycard holder (a corpse).
+Take the keycard.

+Drop down to the area where you "found" the Yellow Keycard.
+This is a good time to get Secret #6???, "Possessed Engineer Model, Vaultguy".
+Look for the 3 streams of molten metal.
+Get onto the walkway in front of them, and look straight down to see a little landing just inches above the molten metal.
+Jump onto this platform and look for the doll.

 ## Mission 3:  Fight: Gore Nest 4
-...
+There's no pre-fight: destroy the Gore Nest.

+This two level area has a sheltered locker room on the lower floor, where one Imp will spawn immediately but most of the demons (Imps and Possessed Soldiers) spawn upstairs.
+Lob grenades or charge in - eventually they'll come down the stairs, but slowly.

+It ends with a Hell Knight - since there's Gas, a chainsaw is a good approach.

+The upper story has a Health Station.

 ## Mission 3:  Once all four Gore Nests are destroyed
+You may be ambushed by some Imps as you find your way to the waypoint.

 The Turbine Room door, which the game will guide you to, is now unlocked.

 /PONR/:  Once you enter this area, you can't return to get anything.
 Also, you will get a Checkpoint before a big fight, so it is advisable to stock up on supplies before entering.

 ## Mission 3:  Fight:  Turbine Room